Facts on Flu Vaccines

 How do we know that flu vaccines are safe?

-Flu vaccines have been used for more than 50 years with very good safety records.
-The CDC and the FDA continuously monitor the safety of all vaccines, including the flu vaccine.
-New vaccines go through years of research and clinical trials before they can be deemed safe and effective by the FDA and made available to the general public.
+Flu vaccines have been used since 1945 with very good safety records.
+Vaccines go through years of research and clinical trials before they are made available to the general public.

 Can you get the flu from the flu vaccine?